35th Operations Group: Korean War

-The 35th entered combat in the Korean War in July 1950, flying F-80s and later F-51s.
+The 35th entered combat in the Korean War in July 1950, flying Lockheed F-80 Shooting Stars and later North American F-51 Mustangs.
 It operated from bases in Japan and both North and South Korea in support of UN ground forces, bombing and strafing enemy supply lines, troop concentrations, and communications.
-In August 1950 No. 77 Squadron RAAF was assigned to the 35th Fighter Group for operations during the Korean War.
+In August 1950 No. 77 Squadron RAAF was assigned to the 35th Group for operations during the Korean War.
 Transferring back to Japan in May 1951, it became non-operational in January–July 1954.
 It then provided air defense for central Japan until late 1956 but was not operational from October 1956 – October 1957.

 Between July 1963 and July 1965, the 35th Tactical Group assisted in training the Royal Thai Air Force and supported and exercised operational control over USAF units and detachments in Thailand assigned or attached to the 2d Air Division.

-In an administrative ("paper") realignment in Washington DC in January 1984, the inactive 35th Tactical Group and the inactive 35th Fighter-Interceptor Group were consolidated into one unit.
+In January 1984, the inactive 35th Tactical Group and the inactive 35th Fighter-Interceptor Group were consolidated into one unit.
 Both remained inactive.

 Between May 1993 and October 1994, the resurrected 35th Operations Group managed a fighter (F-15C) and rescue squadron (HH-60G) in Iceland under the 35th Wing.
-The group activated at Misawa AB, Japan on 1 October 1994, as part of the 35th Fighter Wing, replacing the 432d Fighter Wing and assuming its personnel and F-16C/D aircraft, the same day it inactivated in Iceland.
-It supported units of the Japanese Air Self Defense Force (JASDF) Northern Air Defense Force.
-In addition to providing air defense of northern Japan, the group deployed aircraft and personnel to Southwest Asia in support of Operations NORTHERN and Southern Watch and the War on Terrorism 1997–2003.
+The group activated at Misawa Air Base, Japan on 1 October 1994, as part of the 35th Fighter Wing, replacing the 432d Fighter Wing and assuming its personnel and F-16C/D aircraft, the same day it inactivated in Iceland.
+It supported units of the Japanese Air Self Defense Force Northern Air Defense Force.
+In addition to providing air defense of northern Japan, the group deployed aircraft and personnel to Southwest Asia in support of Operations Northern and Southern Watch and the War on Terrorism 1997–2003.